 To top it off, designing a website the “traditional” way, will take at least six to twelve months (and in extreme cases, more than a year) and by the time it’s finished, the start-up’s direction may have changed and the website will no longer reflect what the start-up actually does.
-The time set aside to the develop the website will be for naught and the website will need to be taken offline to undergo redesign.
+The time set aside to develop the website will be for nought and the website will need to be taken offline to undergo a redesign.
 With the website offline, the start-up will lose customers and fail to generate new business enquiries as there is nowhere for interested parties to go to find out more about the product or service.

 There is, however, a solution.

 In the same way that start-ups are agile, fast-moving and strategically inclined – so too is GDD.
 GDD represents a more strategic, data-driven and cost-effective approach to website design.